What Needs Attention Right Now

 -

 Shift continuity without meetings Incoming teams read the summary, check annotations, and start informed.
 No 15-minute verbal briefing required.
+No dependence on who happens to be in the room.

 -